iterative/dvc.org/content/docs/command-reference/import.md

   > revision.
 This can impact the behavior of `dvc update` (see the
   > [Importing and updating fixed revisions](#example-importing-and-updating-fixed-revisions)
   > example below).

+- `--no-exec` - create `.dvc` file without actually downloading `url`.
+E.g. if the file or directory already exist it can be used to skip download.
+  `dvc commit <out>.dvc` should be used to calculate the URL and data hash, update the `.dvc` files, and save existing data to the cache.

 - `-h`, `--help` - prints the usage/help message, and exit.